Matthew E. Bershadker

 Matthew E. Bershadker was named president and CEO of American Society for the Prevention of Cruelty to Animals (ASPCA) in May 2013 and serves on the Global Animal Partnership's Board of Directors.
 He holds an MBA from Johns Hopkins Carey Business School and a Bachelor of Arts degree in communications from Ohio University.
-His annual salary as of 2017 was in excess of $600,000.
-The ASPCA donates on average, 7% of its collected donations in the form of grants to pet shelters, annually.
+His annual salary as of 2023 was $750,000 base salary, with $276,000 in bonuses and benefits of $47,859.